Botany Bay Family History Society

 • When I find an entry of interest, what do I do next?
 Make a note of the folder name in the last column, come to our Research Centre, go to the vertical file cabinets located on the rear wall and select the appropriate folder (arranged in numerical order of post codes) in which the articles are held.
 They are arranged by journal date found on either the top or bottom of the article page.
 Some articles were printed over consecutive editions of a journal and may be stapled together.
 When you finish with an article, please replace in the order in which it was found and place it on the Returns Table at the end of bookshelves for refiling by Centre assistants.
 DO NOT REMOVE ARTICLES FROM THE RESEARCH CENTRE.

-• I am a long distance BBFHS member.
+• I am a long distance FHBB member.
 How can I access articles?
 Send us an email at [email protected] with Surname & Ship Seeker in the Subject heading giving details of your search results and one of our research officers will get back to you to discuss access

 Copyright Botany Bay Family History Society Inc ABN 70 504 835 285